Most of us have been trained to aspire to more.

 Widen your consideration of the term and think about people with great agility.
 Often we point to sports people like football players and motocross riders, but it applies in many other realms.

-For example; I have great respect for expats who can pick up from one country, relocate to another for a 5 month contract and manage to live like a local in that time, then pick up their life and do it again.
+For example; I have great respect for expats who can take everything that belongs to them and relocate from one country to another for a 5 month contract and manage to live like a local in that time, then pick up their life and do it again.
 They’re very agile in my opinion.

 In relation to someone who works out, a lean person is mostly muscle and has very little fat.
 They have no excess.